 A beetle cannot be a hawk.
 A hawk cannot be a tree.
 And a tree cannot be the forest.

-As purpose-driven leaders, we must continually remind ourselves that we are only ever just one small piece in the beautiful mess of it all, one small piece in the puzzle of change.
+As purpose-driven leaders or change agents (note: I used these terms interchangeably), we must continually remind ourselves that we are only ever just one small piece in the beautiful mess of it all, one small piece in the puzzle of change.
 We play the roles that are ours to play, admire and appreciate others playing theirs, and watch in wonder as change emerges and unfolds before our eyes.

 Everyone has an important role to play in the ecosystem of change.
 But no one can play them all.